 - Statement should clearly indicate whether the application is submitted for Option A (travel in the region), or Option B (remote research), with relevant research design and methodology for that option.

 - Please note that application reviewers may not be specialists in your field.
 The language of your statement should be clear and free of jargon.
-Please see special notes during Coronavirus pandemic on the ARISC website.

 - work schedule,